Co Managing Director

 Over the years Mhairi has worked with non-profit clients including ACEVO, Action for Children, Age UK, Alzheimer’s UK, ACEVO, Care International, CLIC Sargent, London Music Masters, Macmillan, Parentkind, RSPB, Time’s UP UK, and Water Aid.
 She has a First-Class History degree from the University of Glasgow and an MPhil and DPhil in International Relations from the University of Oxford, where she researched policy discourses on asylum and migration in the years following 9/11.

-Naomi joined nfpResearch in August 2022 as a Research Assistant, working primarily with the Influencer Audiences team.
+Naomi joined nfpResearch in August 2022, working primarily with the Influencer Audiences team.

 She graduated with a degree in BA Geography from the University of Manchester in 2021 where she focused on studies of migration, politics and (environmental) health.
 Naomi has done voluntary work in the UK and overseas, notably in sports and refugee charities.